GianpaoloBranca/SoftwareEng2/scratches/RASD.md

   - [R4.1] The system will show in the display of the car a QR code that must be scanned by the user, using the application, to check in.
 If 2 or more users check in, in addition to the driver, a discount will be applied to the ride.
   - [R4.2]  The system will apply a discount in the case a car is left with more the 50% of the battery capacity available.
-  - [R5.3] The system will detect when a car is left plugged in a recharging station at the end of a ride (using the GPS sensor and the informations sent to the system by the station) and will apply a discount to the ride.
+  - [R4.3] The system will detect when a car is left plugged in a recharging station at the end of a ride (using the GPS sensor and the informations sent to the system by the station) and will apply a discount to the ride.
 If the car is left in the recharging station but not plugged the discount will not be applied. \\da riguardare
-  - [R4.4] The system will detect when a car is about to be left more than 3km away from the nearest recharging station and with 20% or less battery available, will warn the client and if the client procedes to leave the car will apply a penalty to the price of the ride.
+  - [R4.4] The system will detect when a car is about to be left more than 3km away from the nearest recharging station and with 20% or less battery available, will warn the client and if the client proceeds to leave the car will apply a penalty to the price of the ride.
   - R[4.5] The client will be able to select a money saving option so that the system will provide him trough the GPS navigator of the car informations to reach the available recharging station which is more suitable according to the client destination and the need of the system to distribute car uniformly among the recharging stations.